jpsm83/health/documentation/n8n/mediaContext.md

 - Ensure images are suitable for a women's spot app and educational content
 - **CRITICAL:** Use only the most general, symbolic language that cannot be misinterpreted while still being relevant to women's wellness topics

-**ARTICLE CONTEXT CREATION REQUIREMENTS:**
-- **MANDATORY: Must be 200 characters or less**
-- **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
-- Reflect the article content accurately
-- Use clear, concise language that describes what the article is about
-- Focus on the key benefits or information the article provides
-- Be precise and meaningful within character limit

 **ABSOLUTELY FORBIDDEN:**
 - Do NOT output undefined, null, or empty values for any field
 - Do NOT omit any required JSON keys or use empty strings
-- Do NOT create article context longer than 200 characters
 - Do NOT add any emojis, symbols, or special characters in any content
 - Do NOT make up false information
 - Do NOT change the core meaning or context